kicksent/aravind-website/_posts/2018-07-23-how-i-added-netlify-cms-to-my-website.markdown

       - {label: "Body", name: "body", widget: "markdown"} # Mandatory body field for markdown files
 ```

 And voila!
+I am actually editing this post in Netlify CMS!

 {% include figure class="centered" url="netlify-cms-editing.jpg" image_path="netlify-cms-editing-640.jpg" alt="Netlify CMS Interface" caption="Editing this post in Netlify CMS!" %}

 So that's how I added Netlify CMS to my website.
-Hopefully this should inspire me to post more often, rather than goad me to do more development!
+I hope you found it useful.
+I also hope this shiny new UI inspires me to post more often, rather than goad me to do more development!

 **Feedback**: Did you enjoy reading or think it can be improved?
 Don't forget to leave your thoughts in the comments section below!
 If you liked this article, please share it with your friends, and read a few more!
 {: .notice--success}